 “At my house?”
 Maybe I didn’t understand his question, or maybe he forgot more in the last hour than I thought.
 Perhaps this became a much bigger relapse than I understood.
 For a moment, it scared me to think about what may have happened to him by sharing so frightening and personally devastating experience.
 I worried I foolishly played with fire, and I tried to figure out what happens next.
 Would he even be able to get himself home safely?

 He looked around my apartment, and even started wandering, so I decided to release his hand without expecting any particular goal or strategy.
 He headed towards the stack of boxes near the corner, which appeared small to me in comparison to its size a week ago, or even two weeks ago.
-Maybe he didn’t noticed them on Friday.
+Maybe he didn’t notice them on Friday.
 Maybe he began evaluating my cluttered home as a reflection of my personality.
 Over the past forty-eight hours, I unfolded and became extremely forthright and open.
 If a few unpacked boxes were the worst of my character traits, I was certainly okay with that.
 He already saw far worse in me.

 “What about my home?
 Why didn’t we go there?”